 Innovate UK is a UK government-funded organisation that helps UK companies develop ideas and make them a commercial success.
 It’s part of UK Research and Innovation (UKRI), UK’s national science and research funding agency.

-- helps innovators launch, build and grow successful businesses
+- help innovators launch, build and grow successful businesses

-Funding is administered by competition, and support types are listed below.
+Funding is administered by a series of competitions and support types are listed below.

 These are based on specific themes related to the UK government's industrial strategy.
 Competitive calls are put out which can fund academic researchers and industry partners to solve these challenges.